migueldiazpdj/Multi-Axis-Regression-Approach-for-ITP-Aero-Manufacturing-Data/README.md

 ## Attribution
 All photos and images used in this repository are our own.
 Please contact us for any inquiries regarding their use.

-## How to Use
-1. Clone this repository.
-2. Navigate to the respective directories for data, notebooks, and source code.
-3. Follow the steps in the notebooks or execute scripts in the `src/` folder to replicate our results.

 ## Contact
 For questions or further collaborations, feel free to reach out.